gap-packages/WPE/README.md

 >   <https://FriedrichRober.github.io/WPE/doc/chap0.html>

-If you want to access it from within GAP by entering `?WPE` on the GAP prompt, you first have to build the manual by using `gap makedoc.g` from within the `WPE` root directory.
+If you want to access it from within GAP by entering `?WPE` on the GAP prompt, you first have to build the manual by using `gap makedoc.g` from within the `WPE/` root directory.

 ## Bug reports